josephworks/WebIDE/docs/stem/PROBLEM.md

 # Problem

-Most software IDEs needs to be installed or need to be run on a certain operating system.
+Most software IDEs needs to be installed or ran on a certain operating system.

-How can I make a IDE That can be run with a web browser and dosent need to be installed to the computer.
+How can I make a IDE That can run on a web browser and does not need to be installed to a computer.

 > [Click to go to Solution](https://josephworks.github.io/WebIDE/stem/SOLUTION/)